LuXCaesium/Obsidian_Brain/Model Evaluation.md

 ### Other Practical Advice:

-Another common practice is to reduce the dataset into fewer dimensions
+Another common practice is to reduce the dataset into fewer dimensions, this can be done with a variety of methods but *Principle Component Analysis* (PCA) is a common method.